CONNECT WITH me ON INSTAGRAM

 Embracing Bogotá’s Cultural Scene

 Bogotá is a city that embraces the arts.
-From the internationally renowned museums and art galleries to the vibrant street art scene, there’s something for every culture vulture.
+From the internationally renowned museums and art galleries to the vibrant street art scene, there’s something for everyone.
 Spend a day exploring the Botero Museum (Museo Botero), which houses one of Latin America’s most important international art collections.

 The Botero Museum is actually more than one gallery.
 It’s linked internally with the Colección de Arte del Banco de la República (Banco Republica art collection) and the Museo de Arte Miguel Urrutia (MAMU).
 All are free to enter and the combined complex is huge.